 - Go to Photo Edit.

-- Select Add Background and tap the first square on the selection bar.
-It will bring up Shutterstock backgrounds you can explore.
+- Select Background and tap the shop icon on the selection bar.

-- Search “St. Patrick’s Day backgrounds” in the search bar to bring up all your options for festive designs!
+- Explore“St. Patrick’s Day backgrounds” in the Holiday category to bring up all your options for festive designs!

 3. Draw 4-Leaf Clovers on Pictures of St Patrick's Day